WELCOME TO THE FIELD

 THE COWBOY COYOTE

-Yes!
-The cowboy coyote is part of the story.
-He’s a hat tip to all the wild that roams these hills and to Bandit, our clever, ever-curious cattle dog (who couldn’t stop stealing zucchini).
-A little mischief, a lot of heart.
+Oh, him?
+He’s a hat tip to the wild we share these hills with and to Bandit, our clever, ever-curious cattle dog.
+A little mischief.
+A lot of heart.
 The very kind of wild we aim to keep alive, even in our most cultivated rows.

 This is our field.
 Our flowers.